CleverPumpkin/CrunchyCalendar/README.md

 ```

+# Calendar state
-Calendar widget is able to save and restore its state, so no needs to call `setupCalendar()` every time, when `Activity` or `Fragment` recreated.
+Calendar widget is able to save and restore its internal state (selected dates, selection mode, etc.), so no needs to call `setupCalendar()` method every time, when `Activity` or `Fragment` recreated.

+If Calendar was set up with `setupCalendar()` method **before** state restoring, previous saved state will be ignored.

 # Calendar selection mode
 Calendar widget supports several selection mods for dates selecting: **single**, **multiple** and **range**.